bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: Now
-date: 2025-03-04 # last updated
+date: 2025-05-16 # last updated
 excerpt: What I'm doing now.
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-It's raining a lot but the weather is getting warmer every day. 🌦️
+Everything's green, summer is here, and I'm trying to get outside as much as I can.

 ## At Work

-After three years at [Nearform](https://nearform.com/), I'm now looking for new work opportunities.
-If you'd like to work with me, you can [learn more here](/work-with-me).

-I've been playing around a bit with AI models, building this [demo RAG application](https://github.com/bryanbraun/rag-demo) as a learning exercise.
-Yes there's a lot of hype around AI but there's also real use-cases and I'd love to add those tools to my software development toolbox.
+Things are in transition.
+More to come soon.

+I continue to tinker with AI as a development tool.
+Sometimes it's incredibly helpful—other times, not so much.
+I find it most helpful for brainstorming ideas and tutoring me on technical topics that I'm less familiar with.

 ## At Home

-I'm been making some progress in weightlifting, recently achieving a new max bench press at 240lbs.
-I didn't ever think I would come this far but I continue to enjoy doing it, so I continue to visit the gym twice a week.

-For the last year or so, I've been getting up at 5:50 every morning to teach a before-school class for local teenagers, about faith and life-skills.
-It's a lot of effort but the good days make it totally worth it.

-I had some decent productivity in 2024 ([see here for the list of things I made](https://www.bryanbraun.com/2025/01/01/made-in-2024/)).
-The project I've enjoyed the most recently is [musicbox.fun](https://musicbox.fun), because it sits at the intersection of a lot of my interests.
-I'm still working out my goals for 2025.
+I've continued to lift weights, recently hitting a new max bench press of 240lbs.
+Weightlifting has been fun but I really enjoyed going on a long run recently, so I'm considering doing more of that going forward.
+We'll see.

+My early morning class is on hiatus for the summer, so I'm hoping to have a bit more time for sleep and writing/coding.
+I finally added MIDI import/export to [musicbox.fun](https://musicbox.fun) which felt pretty good (I've wanted to add it for a long time).
+There's a lot more I'd like to add but I may have to turn my attention to some major house projects for a bit. 😩

 ---